Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Empirical Studies

 \Cref{fig:synthetic_KL} also shows that, when higher variational approximation accuracy is desired, we can increase the rank of the inferential model up to the true rank of $M^*$.
 When the rank of the inferential model is greater than or equal to the rank of the true model $M^*$, increasing rank would no longer improve accuracy but would notably increase the computational time.

-\Cref{fig:synthetic_contour} demonstrates how variational approximation quality evolves under different inferential models.
+\Cref{fig:synthetic_contour} demonstrates how variational approximation quality varies under different inferential models.
 By comparing the contours of the selected bivariate marginals of both the exact and approximate posteriors, we observe that variational approximation quality can be improved only up to when the true rank is reached.
 It also shows that the mean-field inferential model, though computationally efficient, tends to under-estimate the variance and correlation among different variables.
-By increasing the rank of the inferential model, the posterior covariance is gradually captured.
+Increasing the rank of the inferential model helps capture the posterior covariance.